wastevensv/Notes/notes/opinions/literacy.md

 ## How it Failed
 I still stand by these ideas.
 However, the reality of creating a platform based on the promise of zero censorship is much easier said than done.
 It opens the doors to trolls and harrassment far more than it attracts actual writers.
 I realized this before hitting 20 stories.
 Instead of spending all my time playing editor, I decided to shut down the platform.

 If you used HundredStories or are reading this and want to use it, I heavily encourage you to start a website like this one.
 Use it as place where you can publish your own opinions.
 I'm spending $35 annually to keep two domains running with privacy protection.
-I hope that there are other people out there who find there ideas are worth $0.10 a day and have the courage to share them with the world.
+I hope that there are other people out there who find their ideas are worth $0.10 a day and have the courage to share those ideas with the world.

 ---